Apple likely to invoke free-speech rights in encryption fight

 The tech giant and the Obama administration are on track for a major collision over computer security and encryption after a federal magistrate judge in Los Angeles handed down an order on Tuesday requiring Apple to provide specific software and technical assistance to investigators.

-Apple Chief Executive Tim Cook called the request from the Federal Bureau of Investigation unprecedented.
-Other tech giants such as Facebook Inc (FB.O), Twitter Inc (TWTR.N) and Alphabet Inc's (GOOGL.O) Google have rallied to support Apple.
+Apple Chief Executive Officer Tim Cook called the request from the Federal Bureau of Investigation unprecedented.

 Apple has retained two prominent, free-speech lawyers to do battle with the government, according to court papers: Theodore Olson, who won the political-speech case Citizens United v.
 Federal Election Commission in 2010, and Theodore Boutrous, who frequently represents media organizations.